What is gut health?

 Signs of a healthy gut

-- No excess bloating or gas
+- No Excess Gassiness or Bloating

-- Avoid antibiotics as much as possible.
+- Avoid Antibiotics as much as possible

 How can I make my gut healthy?

-Prebiotics are a type of fibre that feeds friendly gut bacteria.
+- Eat prebiotic-rich foods – Prebiotics are a type of fibre that feeds friendly gut bacteria.
 Prebiotics pass through your gut without being digested and nourish your gut bacteria.
 Some examples include bananas, Jerusalem artichoke, chicory root, and onions.

-Probiotic foods contain live bacteria.
+- Add fermented foods – Probiotic foods contain live bacteria.
 They may help increase the diversity of your gut bacteria.
 There is some evidence that consuming these foods might encourage the growth of good bacteria and benefit overall health.
 Examples include kefir, kimchi, kombucha, miso and sauerkraut.

 Frozen live yoghurt bark recipe